 Each teacher candidate's Erikson supervisor will make a minimum of two site visits to the teacher candidate's classroom to observe their progress and interactions with children over the course of the practicum experience.
 The supervisor will fill out an observation form and provide feedback to the teacher candidate during the two visits.
 The Erikson supervisor as well as the teacher candidates will each fill out a dispositions form to discuss progress.
-The supervisor's assessment along with that of the teacher candidate will be used for reflection and discussion, and both become the basis for the final grade for T465 Seminar.
+The supervisor's assessment along with that of the teacher candidate will be used for reflection and discussion, and both become the basis for the final grade for T469 Seminar.
+At the end of the teacher candidates practicum, the school supervisor will also complete the dispositions form and submit it to the Practicum Coordinator.

-If in the professional judgment of the cooperating teacher and/or the Erikson faculty supervisor a candidate is not making adequate progress toward developing competence during the student teaching experience, the Director of Teacher Education will observe and give feedback on the candidate's performance.
-If, in their combined judgment, there is some growth evident, the candidate may be allowed to continue, but may be required to register for an additional semester of student teaching.
+If in the professional judgment of the cooperating teacher and/or the Erikson faculty supervisor a candidate is not making adequate progress toward developing competence during the practicum experience, the Practicum Coordinator will observe and give feedback on the candidate's performance.
+If, in their combined judgment, there is some growth evident, the candidate may be allowed to continue, but may be required to register for an additional semester of practicum.
 The candidate may also be required to take additional course work.
-If, however, it is the combined judgment of the Director of Teacher Education, the faculty adviser, and the cooperating teacher that the teacher candidate is making limited or no progress toward developing the necessary competencies for licensure, the teacher candidate will not be recommended for licensure.
+If, however, it is the combined judgment of the Practicum Coordinator, Director of Teacher Education, the faculty adviser, and the cooperating teacher that the teacher candidate is making limited or no progress toward developing the necessary competencies for licensure, the teacher candidate will not be recommended for licensure.

-A teacher candidate can be removed from and discontinued from practicum experiences by the Director of Teacher Education at any time for the following reasons:
+A teacher candidate can be removed from and discontinued from practicum experiences by the Practicum Coordinator and/or Director of Teacher Education at any time for the following reasons:

-- Persistent irresponsibility and lack of dependability. - Repeated failure to successfully implement recommendations from the cooperating teacher and the Erikson faculty adviser. - Emotional instability or physical illness that interferes with planning and teaching responsibilities. - Unprofessional behavior. - Criminal behavior.
+- Persistent irresponsibility and lack of dependability. - Repeated failure to successfully implement recommendations from the cooperating teacher and the Erikson faculty adviser. - Emotional instability or physical illness that interferes with planning and teaching responsibilities. - Unprofessional behavior.

-Immoral or unethical conduct (including disclosing information about students to unauthorized others).
+- Criminal behavior. - Immoral or unethical conduct (including disclosing information about students to unauthorized others).